This post was originally published on April 8, 2020 and was most recently updated on March 24, 2021.

 Order by phone for curbside pickup or delivery.

 864 University Avenue W., St. Paul; 651-222-0655; homirestaurant.com

-Ethiopian is one of my favorite cuisines, and its hearty stews been especially comforting lately.
-Mesob Ethiopian Restaurant offers chicken, beef, lamb, and vegetarian entrees served with injera (a spongy flatbread), plus combination meals sized for 1, 2, or 3-4 people.
+Another of my go-tos for Ethiopian cuisine is Mesob Ethiopian Restaurant.
+The menu offers chicken, beef, lamb, and vegetarian entrees served with injera (a spongy flatbread), plus combination meals sized for 1, 2, or 3-4 people.
 We ordered the #25 Popular Veggie Sampler for two, which featured a delicious range of dishes—I especially liked the beets, red lentils, and potatoes.

 Order by phone for curbside pick up.

 3915 Hiawatha Avenue, Minneapolis; 612-839-5868; mesobmn.com

 Momo Sushi is a Japanese restaurant with a twist—in addition to traditional sushi (lots of vegetarian and cooked options available) and cooked entrees, there are several menu items that reflect chef and owner Sonam Nyorie's Tibetan heritage, such as momo (dumplings) and a sushi-style Tibet Mountain Roll with steak and cheese.

 My Beauty & the Beast and salmon avocado sushi rolls and Mike's order of gyoza (pork dumplings) were good, but his steak hibachi dinner was the standout.
 A generous portion of fried rice, well-seasoned noodles, and tender chunks of steak—it was a delicious and a good value for the price.